allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 ```

 Quite easy, isn't it?
-What is even more important, the code can be deployed on the cluster and could calculate word frequency histogram
+What is even more important, the code can be deployed on a cluster and could calculate word frequency histogram
-of huge data set like Wikipedia documents.
+of a huge data set like Wikipedia documents.
 How much data you can process depends only on the size of your cluster, certainly.

 ### Apache Spark &mdash; the bad parts